pns-isa-devops/projet-isa-devops-20-team-H-20/j2e/README.md

 `./ngrok http 8082`

-- Get to Jenkins > Configuration
+- Get to Jenkins > Plugins
+- Install artifactory
+- Get to Administrer jenkins -> configuration
 - Under Artifactory click "Add Artifactory Server"
 - set the id and the url like `http://dockerIpBecauseLocalhostNotWorks:8082/artifactory`
 - set the credentials then test and if ok save